Intellectual Property (Policy 1090)

 d.
 When licensing or conveying an interest in University owned Intellectual Property, the University will only license or convey interest when the Intellectual Property is to be further developed, used, or used to produce products for the good of society.
 The University will not license or convey for the sole or primary purpose of monetary gain or bringing an infringement action.

-All intellectual property rights of the University, including other intellectual property rights not specifically referred to within this Policy, are to be treated in accordance with state law, SBOE Governing Policies and Procedures §V.M. and the Idaho State Board of Education Institution Technology Licensing Guidelines.
+All intellectual property rights of the University, including other intellectual property rights not specifically referred to within this Policy, are to be treated in accordance with state law, SBOE Governing Policies and Procedures, Section V.M. and the Idaho State Board of Education Institution Technology Licensing Guidelines.

 Occasionally, disputes will arise concerning ownership of the Intellectual Property contemplated in this policy.
 Resolution of such disputes shall be achieved by the following procedure:

 a.
-The Intellectual Property Dispute Committee (“IPD Committee”) is an Ad Hoc Committee formed when necessary by appointments made by the VP for Research.
-Such appointments will be made by the VP for Research in consultation with the Provost if the matter in dispute involves Course Materials.
+The Intellectual Property Dispute Committee (“IPD Committee”) is an Ad Hoc Committee formed when necessary by appointments made by the Vice President for Research and Economic Development.
+Such appointments will be made by the Vice President for Research and Economic Development in consultation with the Provost and Vice President for Academic Affairs if the matter in dispute involves Course Materials.
 The IPD Committee shall be composed of five (5) individuals and must include both University faculty and staff members.
-The VP for Research shall appoint the chair from among the committee members.
-Additionally, the University’s Office of the General Counsel shall appoint an ex officio representative to the IPD Committee.
+The Vice President for Research and Economic Development shall appoint the chair from among the committee members.
+Additionally, the university’s Office of the General Counsel shall appoint an ex-officio representative to the IPD Committee.

 b.
 The IPD Committee considers, investigates, and makes recommendations toward resolution of disputes concerning (1) ownership of copyrightable materials and Protectable Discoveries, and (2) allegations of unauthorized use or copyright infringement of University-Sponsored Materials.
-It reviews all relevant evidence submitted to it before making its recommendation to the VP for Research.
+It reviews all relevant evidence submitted to it before making its recommendation to the Vice President for Research and Economic Development.
 The IPD Committee’s recommendation shall be made no later than sixty (60) days after receiving the matter for consideration.
 The IPD Committee’s recommendation is determined by a majority of all its members voting by secret ballot at a meeting at which over one-half its appointed members are present.
 No member may participate in any matter in which their ownership rights are being determined.

-After receiving the recommendation of the IPD Committee, the VP for Research makes a decision concerning ownership or infringement.
-Such decision will be made by the VP for Research in consultation with the Provost if the matter in dispute involves Course Materials.
-The VP for Research’s decision is made no later than thirty (30) days after receiving the IPD Committee’s recommendation.
+After receiving the recommendation of the IPD Committee, the Vice President for Research and Economic Development makes a decision concerning ownership or infringement.
+Such decision will be made by the Vice President for Research and Economic Development, in consultation with the Provost and Vice President for Academic Affairs, if the matter in dispute involves Course Materials.
+The Vice President for Research and Economic Development’s decision is made no later than thirty (30) days after receiving the IPD Committee’s recommendation.
 That decision is transmitted in writing to the Natural Person(s) and to their departmental administrator and dean.

-The decision of the VP for Research may be appealed to the President of the University.
-The decision of the President shall be the final decision of the University.
+The decision of the Vice President for Research and Economic Development may be appealed to the President of the university.
+The decision of the President shall be the final decision of the university.